snap-one/docs-driverworks-proxyprotocol/source/includes/16.5.2_Generic_Media_Player_Commands/_5-GETREPEATMODES.md

 ## GET\_REPEAT\_MODES

-Command to obtain supported repeat modes.
+Command to set the available repeat modes in the GenericMediaPlayer.

 ### Name